AivanF/Translinguer/ReadMe.md

 2. Allow writing short and easy-to-use scripts 😊
 3. It's free! 💃

+And of course, exploiting Google Docs provides versioning and **collaborating** for no charge!

 Here is the simplest usage example:
 ```py
 from translinguer import Translinguer